itsjohncs/johncs.com/content/posts/accounting-reimbursements.rst

         Expenses:Food:Groceries  $47.70
         Liabilities:Bank of America:Credit Card

-There's a lot more to say about Ledger, and you should read `its awesome manual <https://www.ledger-cli.org/3.0/doc/ledger3.html>`__ if you want more exposition about it.
+There's a lot more to say about Ledger, and you should read `its awesome manual <https://www.ledger-cli.org/3.0/doc/ledger3.html>`__ or `plaintextaccounting.org <https://plaintextaccounting.org/>`__ if you want more exposition about it.
 But this is maybe enough to vaguely understand the rest of this post… Let's hope so.

 The Answer
 ----------